The Best of CES 2019: Our favourite tech from this year's show

-The Consumer Electronics Show (CES) takes place in Las Vegas every January, starting the year off with a mouthwatering look at all the juicy tech we can expect.
-We’ve rounded up the especially interesting looking products that we have seen, and we’ll be adding more throughout the week.
+The Consumer Electronics Show (CES) takes place in Las Vegas every January, kicking off the year with a mouthwatering look at all the juicy tech we can expect to follow.
+Here we round up the more interesting products we’ve seen; look out for further additions throughout the week.

 Honor View 20

-With its hole-punch cutout hiding the front camera, the Honor View 20 manages to give us a full-screen feel without needing a distracting notch.
+With its hole-punch cutout concealing the front camera, the Honor View 20 manages to give us a full-screen feel without a distracting notch.
 If this is a sign of things to come in 2019 then we’re already excited.

-The View 20 also stands as the first big flagship of the year and it packs the kind of specs you’d expect from such a release: 48-megapixel camera with a secondary 3D sensor, 4000 mAh battery and the latest version of Android 9
+The View 20 is also the first big flagship of the year and it packs the kind of specs you’d expect from such a release: a 48-megapixel camera with a secondary 3D sensor, 4000mAh battery and the latest version of Android 9

 LG Signature OLED TV R

 LG’s rollable TV was a behind-the-scenes prototype at CES 2018, so few thought it would re-appear at CES 2019.
-But it did and it even managed to upstage LG’s own 88in 8K TV.
-Seeing the rollable tech in action as the credit card thin 4K OLED panel winds back into its base is amazing and an impressive feat of innovation.
+But it did – and it even managed to upstage LG’s own 88in 8K TV.
+Seeing the credit-card-thin 4K OLED panel wind back into its base is truly amazing and an impressive feat of innovation.
 Roll up, roll up.

 Panasonic GZ2000

-Panasonic managed to secure a number of world firsts with its GZ2000 4K OLED TV.
-It’s the first to support both HDR10+ and Dolby Vision HDR.
-It’s also the first TV to incorporate upward-firing Dolby Atmos speakers into its design.
+Panasonic has managed to secure a number of “world firsts” with its GZ2000 4K OLED TV.
+It’s the first to support both HDR10+ and Dolby Vision HDR, plus it’s also the first TV to incorporate upward-firing Dolby Atmos speakers into its design.

-From first impressions the Atmos works, creating a bigger, spacious sound that’s free from the tinny experience other TVs pump out.
+From first impressions, Atmos works; it creates bigger, more spacious sound that’s free from the tinny experience other TVs pump out.
 We shouldn’t forget the HCX Pro Intelligent processor – fine-tuned with help from Hollywood colourists – that pumps out vivid and crystal clear HDR picture.

 Withings Move ECG